 - Availability of medical and training facilities and services

 To be sure, Title IX is complex in its application.
 Indeed, it can be hard to determine if your school is treating its women athletes fairly under the law.
 For example, while it may, on its face, appear that schools have the number of sports opportunities for females proportional to their enrollment, some of the sports may not qualify as varsity level teams even if they are called “varsity”; and some of the opportunities for females may be double-counted – for example, when a school claims an activity is two programs when it is really one (such as cross-country and track where the same athletes participate in both programs).

 As with any federal (or for that matter state or local) law, the details are what matters.
 It takes a “close reading” of the statute and regulatory language – in conjunction with the specific facts and data of your school’s circumstances – to know whether there are grounds to bring a complaint (either informally or through legal action) against your school.

-If you suspect your school is out of compliance, I can help.
-As an undergraduate at UCONN in 1977, I brought action against the school under the then-still-new Title IX law to compel the creation of its women’s varsity soccer team.
-I helped build the team, became its captain, was named a first-team All-American, and was selected to be on the first U.S. National Team.
-I then went on to serve as the head coach of the Yale women’s soccer team for ten years before going to law school and eventually becoming a federal prosecutor.
-Now in private practice, I devote half of my time to Title IX law and the many ways it plays out on college campuses across the country.
+If you suspect your school is out of compliance, we can help.
+As an undergraduate at UCONN in 1977, Attorney Duffy brought action against the school under the then-still-new Title IX law to compel the creation of its women’s varsity soccer team.
+She helped build the team, became its captain, was named a first-team All-American, and was selected to be on the first U.S. National Team.
+She then went on to serve as the head coach of the Yale women’s soccer team for ten years before going to law school and eventually becoming a federal prosecutor.
+Since opening her private practice in 2015, Felice has focused on Title IX, College Conduct Code, and Civil Rights law and the many ways these interrelated areas of law play out on college campuses across the country.